I’ll Go If You Go Podcast

 Welcome to I’ll Go If You Go, a Save the Redwoods League podcast.

-Through conversations with Black, Indigenous, and people of color who explore and work in the outdoors, we’re building community and illuminating how Californians from all walks of life think about and experience nature and conservation, in the redwoods and beyond.
+On I’ll Go If You Go, we have thought-provoking conversations with emerging environmental leaders from diverse backgrounds who explore and work in the outdoors.
+By examining how we think, work, and play in the outdoors, we’re building community and illuminating how Californians from all walks of life experience nature and conservation, in the redwoods and beyond.

 I’ll go if you go — because when we explore together in community, the experience is all the more powerful.